-Letters of credit written are conditional commitments issued by the Company to guarantee the performance of a customer to a third-party.
+Letters of credit written are conditional commitments issued by the Company to guarantee the performance of a customer to a thirdparty.
 Generally, all letters of credit, when issued have expiration dates.
 The credit risk involved in issuing letters of credit is essentially the same as those that are involved in extending loan facilities to customers.
 The Company generally holds collateral and/or personal guarantees supporting these commitments.
 Management believes that the proceeds obtained through a liquidation of collateral and the enforcement of guarantees would be sufficient to cover the potential amount of future payments required under the corresponding guarantees.

 The Company maintains a separate reserve for credit losses on off-balance sheet credit exposures, including unfunded loan commitments, which is included in other liabilities on the consolidated balance sheet.
 The reserve for credit losses on off-balance sheet credit exposures is adjusted as a provision for credit losses in the income statement.
 The estimate includes consideration of the likelihood that funding will occur and an estimate of expected credit losses on commitments expected to be funded over its estimated life, utilizing the same models and approaches for the Company's other loan portfolio segments described above, as these unfunded commitments share similar risk characteristics as its loan portfolio segments.
-The Company has identified the unfunded portion of certain lines of credit as unconditionally cancellable credit exposures, meaning the Company can cancel the unfunded commitment at any time.
-No credit loss is reported for off-balance sheet credit exposures that are unconditionally cancellable by the Company or for undrawn amounts under such arrangements that may be drawn prior to the cancellation of the arrangement.
+The Company has identified the unfunded portion of certain lines of credit loss is reported for off-balance sheet credit exposures that are unconditionally cancellable by the Company or for undrawn amounts under such arrangements that may be drawn prior to the cancellation of the arrangement.
 On January 1, 2023, the Company did not record an adjustment for unfunded commitments for the adoption of ASC Topic 326.
 For the year ended December 31, 2024, the Company did not record a provision for credit losses for unfunded commitments.
 At December 31, 2024, the liability for credit losses on off-balance sheet credit exposures included in other liabilities was \$6,000.